| Volume 1, Number 2, Summer 2000 Features

 Worth Repeating

-The Legacy of Absence: Cambodian artists confront the past by Sarah Stephens
+ART The Legacy of Absence: Cambodian artists confront the past

 BOOK REVIEWS Archipelago, The Islands of Indonesia: From the Nineteenth-Century Discoveries of Alfred Russel Wallace to the Fate of Forests and Reefs in the Twenty-First Century by Gavin Daws and Marty Fujita, reviewed by Vaudine England